OueslatiOualaEddine/OueslatiOualaEddine/README.md

 | **🤖 AI & Machine Learning** | Enhancing AI/ML skills through advanced training programs                 |
 | **🗣️ Soft Skills**       | Strong communication, teamwork, mentoring abilities in diverse environments |

-### 🎓 Education
+### 📚 Educational Journey
-- **🎓 Master's Degree in Data Science**: Delving deep into data analysis, machine learning, and advanced computational techniques.
+- **📖 Master's Degree in Data Science and Software Development**: ⌚ In Progress
-- **📜 License Degree**: Comprehensive education, including several soft skills modules.
+- **📜 License Degree in Business Computing, specialized in Business Information Systems**: 🎓 Completed

 ### 🤝 Associative Work
 As a member of **Joker ESEN** (founded in 2016), I collaborated with fellow members to foster creativity 🎨, emotional intelligence 💡, and knowledge 📚.
 Together, we organized events like conferences and competitions 🏆, and engaged in personal development to achieve goals and unlock potential 🚀.
 This teamwork enhanced student life and supported our shared mission of growth 🌟.